If you frequent internet marketing related forums and blogs, I am sure you’ve heard this famous saying:

 Here are some quick ways in which you can start to get traffic to your squeeze page:

-1. Forums: Find forums that are relevant to your nice, and stick in a link onto your post.
+1. Forums: Find forums that are relevant to your nice, and stick a link to your post.
 If you are one of the first people to post in a new thread, then you are likely to get more traffic from this post.
 Look on Google for forums that are related to your niche.

 2. Facebook: Build a page that is designated as your fan page with a logo and links to the newsletters that you have written.
-You can even set up an opt in form on your Facebook page to recruit more leads.
+You can even set up an opt-in form on your Facebook page to recruit more leads.

 3. Google+: Get invited via Google+ and make your own account to ensure that your URL is out there.
 You will then want to find profiles on Google+ that are related to your niche in order to gain more attention.
 More times than not, those who you like on Google+ are also going to like you in return.
 For example: